WhyAre/tp/docs/DeveloperGuide.md

    1. Prerequisite: Be in some other mode

    1. Test case: `tutorial add-student cs2103-f15 s/1`<br>
-      Expected: Error messaging saying the mode is incorrect.
+      Expected: Error messaging saying the mode is incorrect, and switching to the correct mode.

 ### Deleting a student from a tutorial slot